 - [YMMV] Bank of America: Sign Up For A New Amazon Business Account & Get 20% Off ($100 Maximum Discount)

 Amazon Prime Offers

-- Students can get six months free thanks to Sprint*
+- Students can get six months for free* (requires .edu e-mail address)

 Amazon often has specific discounts that might be of interest to some readers, we will post the more popular ones here.